By ScanTrust Marketing on Jun 4, 2019 12:02:38 PM

 Marketing managers can use digitalization to reduce or eliminate manual processes, such as signing up for a program, verifying one’s identity, bringing a loyalty card to a store, and signing a receipt as proof that you have purchased a product and earned points.

-It even makes online processes faster, such as by launching an app automatically upon scanning a QR code—instead of having to type in a website URL, enter log-in details, and search for a product on an online catalog.
+Digitalization even makes online processes faster, such as launching an app automatically upon scanning a QR code, instead of having to type in a website URL, enter log-in details, and search for a product on an online catalog.